velipso/gvsong/README.md

 song can have up to 64 instruments.

 A special PCM instrument exists in order to play samples directly (like kick or snare drum samples).
 The PCM mapping will map the 120 notes available to a PCM sample index.
-At the time of writing, this feature isn't complete, so the PCM mapping will simply be a list of 120 zeroes.
+Use zero to set the entry to silence.

 A sequence is just a list of pattern numbers, and a loop point.
 This defines what order the patterns are played back.
 A song can have up to 255 sequences.